Fin Tugwell

-Fin Tugwell is a Canadian soccer player.
+Fin Tugwell (born February 2, 2003) is a Canadian soccer player who plays for Pacific FC in the Canadian Premier League.

 Early life

 Tugwell played youth soccer with Mountain United FC.

 University career

 In 2021, Tugwell began attending the University of Victoria, where he played for the men's soccer team.
 He reshirted the 2021 season and began playing in 2022.
 On October 20, 2023, he scored hie first goal in a match against the UFV Cascades.
 In 2023, he was named a Canada West Second Team All-Star.
 In 2024, he was named the Canada West Defensive Player of the Year, a Canada West First Team All-Star, and a U Sports First Team All-Canadian.
 In 2025, he was named a Canada West First Team All Star and U Sports Second Team All-Canadian.

 Club career

 At the 2025 CPL-U Sports Draft, Tugwell was selected in the second round (12th overall) by Pacific FC.
 In March 2025, he signed a U Sports contract with the club.
 In August 2025, he departed the club to return to university, as per the terms of his U Sports contract, with the club retaining his rights for the 2026 season.
+In April 2026, he signed another U Sports contract for the 2026 season.